microsoft/WinObjC-Samples/Apps/HappyHour/README.md

 # HappyHour
-Tell HappyHour what ingredients you have, give your phone a shake (or hit the mix button on desktop) and make some drinks!
+A complete bartending companion app.
+Tap the ingredients you have in your kitchen, give your phone a shake, and make some drinks!